synthetichealth/synthea/privacy_policy.md

 ## Information for Visitors from the European Economic Area and the United Kingdom

-This section provides a GDPR Notice (“Notice”) for residents of the European Economic Area (“EEA”) and United Kingdom (“UK”) regarding their respective rights under the European Union’s General Data Protection Regulation and the United Kingdom’s General Data Protection Regulation (collectively, the “GDPR”).
+This section provides a GDPR Notice (“**Notice**”) for residents of the European Economic Area (“**EEA**”) and United Kingdom (“**UK**”) regarding their respective rights under the European Union’s General Data Protection Regulation and the United Kingdom’s General Data Protection Regulation (collectively, the “**GDPR**”).
 MITRE is the data controller for personal data collected through the Site.

 This Notice supplements the information in this Privacy Policy and other MITRE privacy policies and notices.
 If there is a conflict between any other MITRE privacy policy, statement, or notice and this Notice, this Notice will prevail.

 ## Our Collection and Use of Personal Data

 Personal data collected through the MITRE Site may include:
-- Contact Data.
+- **Contact Data**.
 You may provide your contact details, such as your name, phone number, postal address, email address, and company affiliation; for example, when you contact us for further information or subscribe to receive our news and information offerings.
-- Device Data.
+- **Device Data**.
 We may obtain information about devices that access our Site, including the type of device, operating system, device settings, unique device identifiers, and error data.
-- Other Data You Provide.
+- **Other Data You Provide**.
 This includes personal data you include in communications you send to us, such as inquiries about our services.

 ### Our Processing of Your Personal Data